dansl/Siri-Sleep-Timer/README.md

 # Sleep Timer

-Siri shortcut that will pause your media after a chosen time on MacOS or iOS.
+Universal sleep timer for iOS and MacOS.
+Siri shortcut that will pause your media after a chosen or set amount of time.

 [iCloud Link Download](https://www.icloud.com/shortcuts/655d9f343e294b2fa4e62429a95153f0)